At Merriam Park Acupuncture, we:

 Andrea Osvold, Acupuncturist

-Andrea specializes in treating PMS, infertility, Fibroids, PCOS, Endometriosis, digestive disorders, neck pain, back pain, autoimmune diseases, sports injuries, depression, grief, addiction, trauma, eating disorders, and chronic pain.
+Andrea specializes in treating PMS, infertility, PCOS, endometriosis, digestive disorders, anxiety, depression, grief, trauma and chronic pain.

 Andrea became interested in alternative medicine in her early twenties and quickly fell in love with acupuncture and Traditional Chinese Medicine.
-She has a passion for integrating ancient practices such as acupuncture and cupping with functional medicine to provide patients with a truly personalized care plan.
+She has a passion for integrating ancient practices such as acupuncture and cupping with modern knowledge to provide patients with a truly personalized care plan.

-When she isn’t treating patients, she enjoys listening to live music, being on the water, hiking and exploring state parks with her husband and two dogs.
+When she isn’t treating patients, she enjoys listening to live music, exploring state parks and spending time with her husband, son and two dogs.

 Qualifications